Why ‘Eight Letters to a Young Writer’ By Teju Cole is a Must-Read

 Writing a book is how a writer gifts part of him/herself to the world.
 Teju Cole, in his book, Eight Letters to a Young Writer gave such a beautiful gift to anyone looking to write well.
 When I read this book, I came to love every bit of the fantastic ideas in it.
 The simplicity of the ideas and the way they were chiseled to fit our writing realities in Nigeria is notable.
 Writing is a big, big cake, and Teju cuts it in small mouthful-bites for us.

-Any of these weekends, after you have cleaned up after yourself and sunk in your couch to read a book or perhaps catch up with the latest on social media, all of us at EBOquills think it’s also a great time to run through Teju Cole’s Eight Letters to a Young Writer because it is a very short read.
+Any of these weekends, after you have cleaned up after yourself and sunk in your couch to read a book or perhaps catch up with the latest on social media, all of us at EBOquills think it’s also a great time to run through Teju Cole’s Eight Letters to a Young Writer because it is a very short and rich read.
 The book is barely 40 pages.
 In an hour or two depending on your reading speed, you would have read the captivating book which would offer you a number of proven tricks, and tips to help you write better during weekdays’ snack writing time and of course, for the rest of your life.

 Teju Cole does not write these letters as though he were a know-it-all writer.
 In his words: